Minutemen: New England Confederation

-American Revolutionary War period
+American Revolutionary War

 In 1770, Samuel Adams had begun agitating for a reform and update of the militia in the provincial legislature.
 Hutchinson, the Royal Governor, had ignored him, but as tensions mounted, that tactic became less effective.
-Adams' and his like-minded friends were gaining more traction.
-In May of 1774, Hutchinson was relieved by General Thomas Gage, the new Governor of Massachusetts, who arrived with orders to close the port of Boston.
+Adams and his like-minded friends were gaining more traction.
+In May 1774, Hutchinson was relieved by General Thomas Gage, the new Governor of Massachusetts, who arrived with orders to close the port of Boston.
 Instead of tamping down disagreement between the colonists and the Crown, it escalated them.
 That same month, Parliament passed "An Act for the better regulating the Government of the Province of Massachusetts-Bay" and "An Act for the more impartial administration of justice in said Province," otherwise known as the Intolerable Acts, which were designed to remove power from the towns.

 This brought many more citizens to Samuel Adams's side, and he pressed the Committees of Correspondence to hold County Conventions to revamp the militia.
 Gage tried to seat his own court in Worcester, but the townspeople blocked the court from sitting.
 Two thousand militiamen marched to intimidate the judges and get them to leave.
 This was the first time that the militia was used by the people to block the king's representatives from acting on royal orders and against popular opinion.
 Gage responded by preparing to march to collect munitions from the provincials.
 For 50 miles around Boston, militiamen were marching in response.
 By noon the next day, almost 4,000 people were on the common in Cambridge.
 The provincials got the judges to resign and leave.
 Gage backed off from trying to seat a court in Worcester.

 The colonials in Worcester met and came up with a new militia mobilization plan in their County Convention.
 The Convention required that all current militia officers resign; the motive being that ranking officers in the militia could be considered strong Loyalists.
 Officers were then elected by their regiments.
 In turn, the officers then appointed one third of their militia regiment as Minutemen.
 Other counties followed Worcester's lead, electing new militia officers and appointing Minutemen.